BeyondMicroControl/AsciiCAD/docs/style-guide.md

 ## Formatting

 **Indentation**
-- Use consistent indentation for code blocks, typically 2 spaces
+- Use consistent indentation in Allman style for code blocks, typically 2 spaces

 **Line Length**
 - Aim for 80-120 characters per line